SPlanzer/portfolio_website/content/articles/LiDAR-CHM/index.en.md

 The PDAL parameters most important to extracting the Surface Model are outlined below

 ##### Filter
-A return filter is applied that filters on just the returns in the range.
-In this class only the values of 3-5 are returned.
-These values are defined by the LAS formatted a vegetation.
+A return filter is applied that filters on the "returnnumber".
+To generate a DSM we only want first returns as these are the returns from the heights points measured by each light pulse.
+These first returns are represents by the returnnumber 1

 ##### Writers
-The writer defines the pipelines outputs.
+The writer defines the pipelines output type and parameters for calculating the output.

 Of use in this case is the:
-*resolution: Length of raster cell edges in X/Y units
+* resolution: Length of raster cell edges in X/Y units.
-* Radius: The value where each point that falls within a given radius of each raster cell center contributes to the raster’s value
+* Radius: The value where each point that falls within a given radius of each raster cell center contributes to the raster cells value.

-#### DTM
+#### DTM PDAL Pipelne

 ```